moov-io/imagecashletter/README.md

 	* Bundles
 	* Check Detail
 	* Return Detail
     * Image Views

 * Future Development
    * Add additional property validations as necessary based on testing
    * Add User Record Functionality
    * Benchmarking and Profiling Tests

-## Project Roadmap
+## Project Road Map
    * Please open an issue with a valid test file.
    * Review the project issues for more detailed information

-## Usage and tests
+## Usage

+The ACH project implements a Go library for creating, parsing and validating [x9](https://en.wikipedia.org/wiki/Check_21_Act) files.

 The following is a high level example of reading and writing an X9 file.

 ### Read a file